syncfusion-content/maui-docs/MAUI/DataGrid/sorting.md

 The data grid provides the following events for the sorting functionality,

-* **SortColumnsChanging**: This event is invoked while sorting the column at execution time before the column gets sorted.
-It helps to cancel the sorting action by setting the `Cancel` property of `DataGridSortColumnsChangingEventArgs`.
+* [SortColumnsChanging](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SelectionChanging): This event is invoked while sorting the column at execution time before the column gets sorted.
+It helps to cancel the sorting action by setting the `Cancel` property of [DataGridSortColumnsChangingEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSortColumnsChangingEventArgs.html).
-* **SortColumnsChanged**: This event is invoked after the column is sorted.
+* [SortColumnsChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SelectionChanged): This event is invoked after the column is sorted.
-These two events are triggered with `DataGridSortColumnsChangingEventArgs` and `DataGridSortColumnsChangedEventArgs` that contains the following properties:
+These two events are triggered with `DataGridSortColumnsChangingEventArgs` and [DataGridSortColumnsChangedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSortColumnsChangedEventArgs.html) that contains the following properties:

 **AddedItems**: Gets the collection of `SortColumnDescription` objects that are added to `SortColumnDescriptions` collection for sorting.
 **RemovedItems**: Gets the collection of `SortColumnDescription` objects that are removed from `SortColumnDescriptions` collection.